 The building is approached from the north-east by a formal arrangement of stairs leading to a semi-enclosed porch.
-The nave is expressed externally as three raised vaults extending for the full length of the building (Figure 5).
-At the porch, these present as a tall arcaded form recalling the triple-arched entries to traditional Byzantine churches - albeit to a larger scale (Figure 5).
-A similar arrangement of raised vaults is provided above the transepts (Figure 6).
+The nave is expressed externally as three raised vaults extending for the full length of the building.
+At the porch, these present as a tall arcaded form recalling the triple-arched entries to traditional Byzantine churches - albeit to a larger scale.
+A similar arrangement of raised vaults is provided above the transepts.
 Above the intersection of the nave and the transepts, a hemispherical dome is raised on a glazed drum.
 It incorporates a crucifix at its highest point further accentuating the height of the cathedral.
 Aisles to either side of nave are expressed externally as a series of smaller vaults creating a sequence of arcaded forms along the side elevations.
-At their ends, perforated brickwork panels with stained glass to their upper sections seal each vault (Figure 7).
+At their ends, perforated brickwork panels with stained glass to their upper sections seal each vault.
 The result is a local landmark and one which encloses a vast internal space.
-A low brick fence is located to both the Canning Street and Dryburgh Street boundaries, and to internal driveways, which features contrasting capping and decorative ironwork.